zostay/RakuWAPI/README.md

     }
 ```

-An application MUST return a [Promise](http://doc.perl6.org/type/Promise).
-This Promise MUST be kept with a [Capture](http://doc.perl6.org/type/Capture) (or something that becomes one on return) or MAY be broken.
+The runtime routine for the application MUST return a [Promise](http://doc.perl6.org/type/Promise).
+This Promise MUST be kept with a [Capture](http://doc.perl6.org/type/Capture) (or something that becomes one on return) and MAY be broken.
 The Capture MUST contain 3 positional elements, which are the status code, the list of headers, and the response payload.

-  * The status code MUST be an [Int](http://doc.perl6.org/type/Int) or object that coerces to an Int.
+  * The status code MUST be an [Int](http://doc.perl6.org/type/Int) or an object that coerces to an Int.
 It MUST be a valid status code for the [SERVER_PROTOCOL](http://doc.perl6.org/type/SERVER_PROTOCOL).

   * The headers MUST be a [List](http://doc.perl6.org/type/List) of [Pair](http://doc.perl6.org/type/Pair)s or an object that when coerced into a List becomes a List of Pairs.
 These pairs name the headers to return with the response.
 Header names MAY be repeated.

   * The message payload MUST be a *sane* [Supply](http://doc.perl6.org/type/Supply) or an object that coerces into a *sane* Supply, such as a [List](http://doc.perl6.org/type/List).

-Here is a more interesting example application demonstrating some of the power of this interface:
+Here is a more interesting example application of this interface:

 ```perl6
     sub app(%env) {